I answered my phone and greeted the BDC Manager we’d been training at one of our client’s stores.

 This is not uncommon.
 BDC training is an afterthought (or never takes place) when new marketing initiatives launch.
 Sales and marketing departments are not often integrated as they should be.
 On the regular, we see dealerships operating at a high-level in their BDC, at a strong pace on their showroom floor, and dominating the market with their advertising.
 And yet, rarely are these three integral departments sharing information openly.
 Long has our industry heard the customer knows more about the vehicles on our lots than the salespeople themselves.
 Whether this is due to some shoppers’ willingness to research their vehicle of choice tirelessly, or it be chalked up to salespeople’s unwillingness to educate themselves on product without being pushed to do so, take your pick.
 Now there is yet another glaring deficiency in our sales and BDC teams and that is the lack of knowledge of their store’s marketing initiatives.

 The ad agency meets with the owner and General Manager to plot out a campaign to rev up sales.
 The eCommerce Director connects with the digital marketing agency (sometimes an entirely different company) to roll out a (sometimes entirely different) campaign to drive traffic.
 Maybe the individuals above remember to tell the sales managers of these new marketing initiatives.
 Even if they do, I assure you, it is rarely passed down to that of the sales and BDC teams.
 The last thing any organization wants is for their consumer-facing team members to be ill-equipped to answer customers’ questions.
-Knowing shoppers often have questions about current incentives, promotions, specials, and deals, why wouldn’t we want to make sure our sales team have access to that information.
+Knowing shoppers often have questions about current incentives, promotions, specials, and deals, why wouldn’t we want to make sure our sales team has access to that information?

-A marketing department should:
+A sales & marketing department should:

 - Allocate a budget to each resource